Jeff Lords

-Jeff Lords is an American musician best known for being the bassist of Crimson Glory.
+Jeff Lords is an American musician best known for being the bassist and sole constant member of Crimson Glory.
 He is also known for his work in the bands Crush and Erotic Liquid Culture, and currently in the band Dark Matter.

 Career

 Crimson Glory

 In 1979, guitarist Ben Jackson and drummer Dana Burnell co-founded the band Pierced Arrow, which was later renamed Beowulf.
 This band underwent multiple lineup changes before they were later joined by Lords, guitarist Jon Drenning, and finally vocalist John Patrick McDonald, Jr., who would become professionally known as Midnight, and settled on the name Crimson Glory in 1983.

 Since their inception, Crimson Glory have released four studio albums with Lords and Drenning being the only members to appear on each one.
 Other studio members have been drummer Ravi Jahkotia and vocalist Wade Black, who appeared respectively on Strange and Beautiful and Astronomica.
 The original lineup eventually reunited in March 2005 with tentative plans for recording a fifth album.
 However, Midnight died at the age of 47 from a stomach aneurysm.

 In 2010, Crimson Glory reemerged with new vocalist Todd La Torre and tentative plans for a fifth album.
 The band toured for three years before La Torre parted ways with the band to join Queensrÿche, putting the band on hiatus again.